Ian Walker (sailor)

-Ian James Walker (born 25 February 1970 in Worcester, Worcestershire) is one of Britain's most successful sailors, with two Olympic silver medals to his name.
+Ian James Walker (born 25 February 1970) is one of Britain's most successful sailors, with two Olympic silver medals to his name.
 He is a member of Northampton Sailing Club and Warsash Sailing Club.

 Career

 Early life

 Walker, together with Chris Fox, won the 1993 International 14 World Championship.

 Olympic sailing

 At the 1996 Summer Olympics in Savannah, Walker received the silver medal in the 470 class along with his sailing partner, John Merricks.
 At the 1996 470 European Championships he won the bronze medal with his partner John Merricks.
 On 15 October 1997, both Walker and Merricks were passengers in a minivan in Italy when the driver lost control, and Merricks was killed.

 In 1999, Walker began sailing with Mark Covell.
 At the 2000 Summer Olympics in Sydney, Walker and Covell won the silver medal in the Star class.

 Walker also coached Shirley Robertson and her Yngling team to gold at the 2004 Athens Olympics.